spe-uob/RewardProcessingAppPublic/README.md

     3. `cd FOLDER`; change to the directory where your data is saved (e.g., `cd Student1`)
     4. `jq .
 FILE.json > FILE2.json`; organise the data and transfer it to a new json file (e.g., `jq . q.json > questionnaire.json`)
     5. `rm FILE.json`; remove the unsorted data file (e.g. `rm q.json`)
-* Since each user (Student1) has  4 different data collections (questionnaire, game1, game2, feedback), you can export all of them at the same time for each user.
+* Since each user (Student1) has  4 different data collections (questionnaire, game1, game2, feedback), you can export all of them at the same time for each user (example below).
 This means each user will have 4 different files in their folder.
   ```
   mkdir Student1
   npx -p node-firestore-import-export firestore-export -a credentials.json -n questionnaire/Student1 -b Student1/q.json